ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Many who oondeeoend to illuminate
+thia dark world with the lire of their
+genius through the oolumns of a newe­
 paper, little think of tha lot of the
 printer, who sits up st midnight to oor­
 rect their fslse grammar and ortho­